Already have labs? Get a free clinical review Upload now

 The HPA axis: cortisol versus testosterone

 High cortisol can blunt the signals that normally tell the testes to make testosterone.
-It interferes with hormone-releasing cells in the brain and with testosterone-producing cells in the testes themselves.[1],[2] Clinical studies show that giving men high doses of cortisol or steroid medications like prednisone can reduce blood testosterone significantly within days.[1]
+It interferes with hormone-releasing cells in the brain and with testosterone-producing cells in the testes themselves.[1]
+[2] As reported by Cumming and colleagues in a 1983 Journal of Clinical Endocrinology and Metabolism study, cortisol could acutely suppress circulating testosterone in men.[1]
 Over months or years, this stress-related suppression can contribute to chronically low testosterone.

 Brain signaling to the testes: the HPG axis